I guess I'll have to write a post a day until I'm all caught up.

-I found two different ways to wrap them - the traditionalist approach that uses hardware store wire (actually - any wire, it doesn't have to come from the hardware store!) and basic wire wrapping tools, or the component approach combining a really pretty pre-made component with your stone and a little wire.
+I found two different ways to wrap them - the traditionalist approach that uses hardware store wire (actually - any wire you use for jewelry making, it doesn't have to come from the hardware store!) and basic wire wrapping tools, or the component approach combining a really pretty pre-made component with your stone and a little wire.

 This is the traditional wire wrap approach to making a pendant from an undrilled stone.

 It uses 24g copper wire for the wraps.
-I have published full step by step instructions to wrap a polished stone at beadwork.about.com.
+I have published full step by step instructions to wrap a polished stone at The Spruce Crafts.
 I really like this method since you can cover as much or as little of the stone as you like with wire.